MMittels/ai-case-study/README.md

 ## Recommendations

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)
+  - Expanding capabilities of See and Spray to monitor crops and soil health - analyze
+  - Yield mapping and predictive analytics (Intellias)
+  - Addressing the challenges of AI in agriculture (Intellias)

 * Why do you think that offering this product or service would benefit the company?